Draft Morgantown Annexation Plan

 Lower Insurance Premiums

-One of the primary benefits to residential and commercial property owners is lower insurance premiums.
 The Morgantown Fire Department currently has an ISO rating of 2 which is the lowest in Monongalia County.
+That rating places them within the top 5 percent of all fire department across the nation.
 A lower ISO rating can mean lower insurance premiums.
-You're encouraged to contact your insurance provider to see what savings you could receive from the lower ISO rating.
-Property owners could expect 10-20% or more in reduction on their property insurance policy, but not liability policy.
+You're encouraged to contact your insurance provider to see what savings you could receive from a lower ISO rating.

 Enhanced Police, Fire and Street Services

 The Morgantown Police Department will protect and serve the territory.
 The MPD is a full-service, urban police department with 72 officers and 11 civilian employees.
 The average response time to service calls is 3.5 to 4 minutes.
 MPD offers specialized services, such as a Detectives Division and Special Response Team, not available through other agencies serving the territory.

 The Morgantown Fire Department will provide fire protection services, plan review, and fire code inspection services to the area.
 MFD has 61 sworn personnel including 4 assigned to the Fire Marshals Division and 3 assigned to the Administrative Division.
 MFD's average response time for emergency calls with its primary response apparatus is 5 minutes and 31 seconds.
 MFD has an ISO rating of 2, the best among all county firefighting agencies.
 The Fire Marshals Division enforces the fire code within the city and investigate and charge arson and other fire-related offenses in which the office has specialized knowledge and training.
 These services contribute to protection of property from fire damage and ensure safety of residents.